jamesmcaleer/EmotivPythonLibraryRework/README.md

   return result_dic
 ```

-This works for **all** of the API functions listed in the Cortex API documentation.
+This works for **all** of the API methods listed in the Cortex API documentation.

 I also created similar **warning** and **error** _emitters_ so that the developer has access to those values as well

 ## Support for all Cortex API functions

-Another problem I noticed is that the functions in [cortex.py[(https://github.com/Emotiv/cortex-example/blob/master/python/cortex.py) don't take in all of the parameters that the API call requires.
+Another aspect I noticed is that the API methods in [cortex.py[(https://github.com/Emotiv/cortex-example/blob/master/python/cortex.py) don't take in all of the parameters that the API call requires.

 This is because Cortex would store things such as the _token_ and _headset_id_ within the Cortex object, and automatically use that value for the API call.
 ```python